OutlierVentures/ANVIL/README.md

 Agent Negotiation Verifiable Interaction Layer – an app in the Convergence Stack.

-Bridges Fetch.AI and Sovrin, mitigating risk in AEA FIPA negotiations with verifiable claims.
+ANVIL bridges Fetch.AI and Sovrin, bringing trusted agents to the Open Economic Framework.
+In short, ANVIL mitigates risk in AEA FIPA negotiations with verifiable claims.

 #### NOTE DURING DEV OF INDVIDUAL ACTOR FILES: CLEAR .indy_client AND RUN 1_, 2_, ...
-IN ORDER EVERY TIME
+IN ORDER EACH TIME

 ## Requirements